Aliases for FN1 Gene

 GeneCards Summary for FN1 Gene

 FN1 (Fibronectin 1) is a Protein Coding gene.
-Diseases associated with FN1 include glomerulopathy with fibronectin deposits 2 and plasma fibronectin deficiency.
-Among its related pathways are Platelet activation, signaling and aggregation and Degradation of the extracellular matrix.
+Diseases associated with FN1 include Glomerulopathy With Fibronectin Deposits 2 and Plasma Fibronectin Deficiency.
+Among its related pathways are Bacterial invasion of epithelial cells and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include heparin binding and protease binding.
 An important paralog of this gene is TNC.

 UniProtKB/Swiss-Prot for FN1 Gene

 Fibronectins bind cell surfaces and various compounds including collagen, fibrin, heparin, DNA, and actin.
 Fibronectins are involved in cell adhesion, cell motility, opsonization, wound healing, and maintenance of cell shape.
 Involved in osteoblast compaction through the fibronectin fibrillogenesis cell-mediated matrix assembly process, essential for osteoblast mineralization.
 Participates in the regulation of type I collagen deposition by osteoblasts.

 Anastellin binds fibronectin and induces fibril formation.
 This fibronectin polymer, named superfibronectin, exhibits enhanced adhesive properties.
 Both anastellin and superfibronectin inhibit tumor growth, angiogenesis and metastasis.
 Anastellin activates p38 MAPK and inhibits lysophospholipid signaling.